LyokoAPI/LyokoAPIDoc/docs/LyokoAPI/Events/XanaDefeatEvent.md

 #Xana Defeat Event
-This event is called when xana is defeated.
+This event is called when xana is defeated.<br>
 *note: this event is called by APISuperScan if it has been created*

 ##Subscribing